DansonSolutions/Career/internship.md

 The deadline to submit your task and application is 15 June 2021.

-If you are selected for the next round, you will hear from us by or before 27 June 2021.
+If you are selected for the next round, you will hear from us by 27 June 2021.

 Good luck!